-In both instances, i.e., the need to repair or replace, the potential purchaser of the aerospace manufacturing plant would be out of pocket by the amount it would cost to fix the issue.
+In both instances, i.e., the need to repair or replace, the potential purchaser of the value-added wood products manufacturing plant would be out of pocket by the amount it would cost to fix the issue.
 In both instances, after the problem is fixed, the value of the property will increase.
 However, until the money is spent on remedial works, the property is affected by depreciation.

-Clearly the typical purchaser would pay more for an aerospace manufacturing plant with a fully effective roof than a plant with a leaky one (all other factors being equal).
+Clearly the typical purchaser would pay more for a value-added wood products manufacturing plant with a fully effective roof than a plant with a leaky one (all other factors being equal).
 If the replacement of the building component would be done by a purchaser as of the valuation date, then any value remaining in the component being replaced should be deducted from the property value.
 If the condition exists, but only calls for remedial action over time, then only a portion of the existing value should be deducted.